-Sligo County Council Gender pay gap 2022
+Sligo County Council Gender pay gap 2023

-Temporary employees for the reporting period to 30 June 2022
+Temporary employees for the reporting period to 30 June 2023

 MEAN GENDER PAY GAP MEDIAN GENDER PAY GAP

-12.02% 6.30%
+-5.99% 0.00%

-On 30 June 2022, 7.5% of our employees were employed on temporary contracts.
-Of these, the majority, 58%, are male and 42% are female These contracts include temporary/seasonal employees such as lifeguards, community wardens and general operatives, as well as graduate engineers, veterinary inspectors, technicians and drivers/machinery operators.
+On 30 June 2023, 3.85% of our employees were employed on temporary contracts.
+Of these, the majority, 58% are females and 42% are male.
+These contracts include temporary/seasonal employees such as lifeguards and graduates.